17 Year Professional Artist, Curator, Teacher, International Art Instructor, Entrepreneur, Smithsonian Artist, Art

 M. Francis Gallery is now a fully online based business.
 I first opened the doors of my first gallery space in 2009 in a small upper room at the Entergy Innovation Center located in the Upper 9th ward of New Orleans.
 Just six months later, the gallery moved to 604 Julia Street in the heart of the Arts District of New Orleans, becoming the 2nd and only African American owned art gallery in the Warehouse District.
 At this location, I curated monthly art exhibitions featuring several new, emerging and established artists.
 Within two years, the gallery transformed to become a studio space as well, offering paint and sip parties and kids art classes.
 Over the course of four and a half years at this location, business grew and was propelled into finding a larger, more suitable location to host its growing art shows and painting parties.

 In 2014, the gallery moved to a location just outside of the French Quarter called the Faubourg (neighborhood) Marigny where it continued to grow and prosper until a sale of the building forced the business to move again.

 Two years later, the gallery moved to O.C.
 Haley Blvd. where it lived for just six months.
 After a failed attempt at purchasing the building on O.C.
-Haley, the gallery closed its doors and continued to offer mobile sip and paint parties and pop up art shows.
+Haley, the gallery existed briefly at 2007 Orleans which now operates as new business The House of Women and Wine Nola

 604 Julia St.